archetype-themes/reference-components/README.md

 ### Installing components

 You can install a component (or list of components) with the `shopify theme component install` command.
-This command is only ran within a Shopify theme project which then imports the latest changes of your components into your theme.
+This command is only ran within a theme which then imports the latest changes of your components into your theme.

 ## Concepts